astronomer/docs/astro/install-azure-hybrid.md

 1. Go to https://cloud.astronomer.io/ and create an account, or enter your email address, and then click **Continue**.

-2. Select one of the following options to access the Cloud UI:
+2. Select one of the following options to access the Astro UI:

     - Enter your password and click **Continue**.
     - To authenticate with an identity provider (IdP), click **Continue with SSO**, enter your username and password, and then click **Sign In**.